 You do not have to start paying back your loan until the April after you graduate or leave the course.
-At that point, you become liable, but you do not repay anything until your income is over a set threshold.
-Currently, that threshold is £21K (England/Wales) or £17,495 (Scotland and NI).
+At that point, you become liable, but you do not repay anything until your income is over a set threshold that is dependent on where you are from and when you accessed the loan.
+Currently that threshold is £25,375 for Scottish students.